odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

 Using the control panel
 -----------------------

 By default, the client action does not display a control panel.
-In order to do that, several steps should be done.
+To do that, several steps should be done.

 - Set the *hasControlPanel* to *true*.